Research Investment Council

-Funds provided through this program are available to support such activities as course releases, equipment purchase, postdoctoral researchers, external consultants, personnel, infrastructure, conferences, speaker series, etc., as appropriate to prepare for or enable major sustained funding of the research program.
+Funds provided through this program are available to support such activities as course releases, equipment purchase, postdoctoral researchers, external consultants, service lab fees, infrastructure, conferences, speaker series, etc., as appropriate to prepare for or enable major sustained funding of the research program.
 Funding may be requested for one year or longer (up to three years maximum) depending upon the time frame for the opportunity and the current strengths and weaknesses of KU.

 Evaluation criteria include: